Leonardo da Vinci (Isaacson book): Reception

 Senior also criticized Isaacson's "Learning from Leonardo" summary at the end of the book, describing it as a form of "TED-ism".
 When comparing Isaacson's book to Mike Lankford's Becoming Leonardo (2017), Daniel J. Levitin of the Wall Street Journal wrote, "Mr. Isaacson's book feels cobbled together, as if written on deadline, while Mr. Lankford seems to have taken all the time he needed."
 Alexander C. Kafka of the Washington Post wrote:

+Isaacson's approach, true to his background, is fundamentally journalistic.
+No intellectual peacocking for him, and though his writing is certainly graceful, it is never needlessly ornate.
+But make no mistake: He knows his stuff ...

 Film adaptation

 In August 2017 Paramount outbid Universal Pictures for the rights to turn the book into a film.
 It was decided that Leonardo DiCaprio (who is named after the polymath) would play Leonardo da Vinci.
 This did not work out, so Universal bought the rights to it in 2023.
 (Universal had adapted Isaacson's 2011 biography of Steve Jobs into a film in 2015.)
 Andrew Haigh was chosen to direct the Leonardo film.